Other Youth Topics

 Prevention efforts may include the following:

-• Providing room/board funds to foster youth up to age 21 and follow-up services with youth aging out of foster care
+• Providing room/boarding funds to foster youth up to age 21 and follow-up services with youth aging out of foster care; and

 Resources

-The Homelessness Resource Center, supported by the Substance Abuse and Mental Health Services Administration (SAMHSA), is an interactive community of providers, consumers, policymakers, researchers, and public agencies at federal, state, and local levels.
-The Center shares state-of-the-art knowledge and promising practices to prevent and end homelessness through the following:
+The Homeless and Housing Resource Center, supported by the Substance Abuse and Mental Health Services Administration (SAMHSA), shares state-of-the-art knowledge and promising practices to prevent and end homelessness through the following:

 • Training and technical assistance